 It’s natural surroundings have earned it the nickname ‘the Green Island’.

-What makes the island one of the best countries to visit in Africa as well as a real gem is that it gets far fewer visitors than Zanzibar, which makes it the perfect getaway from congested holiday sites and the best way to experience a true island holiday.
+What makes the island one of the best countries to visit in Africa as well as a real gem is that it gets far fewer visitors than Zanzibar, which makes it the perfect getaway from congested holiday sites and the best way to experience an authentic island holiday.

 Botswana is one of the best countries to visit in Africa because it is dedicated to environmental conservation and wildlife protection.
 It is a high-end but low-impact tourist spot.